nickmonad/fabrik/example/README.md

 ### [`parameters.json`](./parameters.json)

 Defines a set of parameters to set during a particular _invocation_ of the build pipeline.
-There are three invocation types: `dev`, `master`, and `release`.
-The `dev` invocation occurs for every branch pushed to the repository, `master` occurs after a merge into master, and `release` occurs on every tag.
+There are three invocation types: `development`, `master`, and `release`.
+The `development` invocation occurs for every branch pushed to the repository, `master` occurs after a merge into master, and `release` occurs on every tag.
 The parameters file is keyed accordingly, and each set of parameters must be a list of objects in the form:

 ```
 {